Finally - catfishing weights that protect your line instead of hurting it!

 Catfish Sumo No-Roll Sinkers are built with a protective sleeve running through the weight that protects your line from damage!

 - Each sinker is made from high quality lead, molded, and polished for a smooth outside

 - Stop throwing away rig after rig when they break off.
-Instead, combine these weights with the Catfish Sumo Line Protection Kit and protect your line instead of damaging it
+Instead, use sinkers that protect your line instead of damaging it

 - Did we mention, ALWAYS free shipping!
 No minimums!

 When bare lead slides up and down your line, it can cost you 35% of your line's strength in just the first trip!

 It's aggravating to break off your whole rig, especially when the reason is worn line.

 How do you pick the right sinker shape?

 - Egg Sinkers: The most popular sinker for catfishing.
 Your line passes through the sinker, so you can instantly feel when a catfish hits.
 Use these when fishing from the bank or boat in still water, or drifting with current from a boat.